Gabelbombe/terraform-swarmcluster/README.md

 ##### Worker Groups

 You can have as many or as few worker groups as you wish, running in as many different configurations as you choose.
-Worker groups join the cluster as Swarm Workers.
+Instances in worker groups join the cluster as Swarm Workers.
+By default this terraform config creates a single worker group running 1 instance.

 ### Docker Swarm Discovery